currawong-project/libcw/README.md

 - The subnet itself will be held inside an 'instance_t' and will pass on 'exec()' calls to the internal instance processor chain.

+- The current flow architecture only allows static connections.
+This allows proc variables to be proxied to other proc variables.
+This doesn't scale well for processes with many variables (e.g. matrix mixer).
+For processes with many variables a message passing scheme works better because it allows a message to dynamically address a process (e.g. (set-in-channel-1-gain-to-42) 'set','in',1,'gain',42), 'set','out',4,'delay',15)

+Note that it would be easy to form these messages on the stack and transmit them to connected processes.

 # TODO: